 This 5-ingredient recipe yields seriously rich chocolate peanut butter flavor that hits every taste bud and texture.
 You’ll get it all.
 Sweet, salty, crunchy, fluffy and creamy.
 I’ve had more than one person comment that this candy tastes like the white chocolate Reese’s but with the added textures of nuts, cereal and marshmallows.

-The Best Ingredients for No Bake White Chocolate Peanut Butter Candy
+The Ingredients in No Bake White Chocolate Peanut Butter Candy

 - Cereal: You can choose any crunchy favorite.
 My preference is Crispix because it adds tons of crunch.
 Rice Krispies are good but offer less texture.